Getting started

 A React component library with enforced design quality.
 OKLCH tokens, compound components, and an MCP server so AI agents build correctly — not by hallucination.

-What is UI Lab
+What is UI Lab?

 UI Lab is a React component library where design quality is enforced, not hoped for.
 Components are built on React Aria and Tailwind v4, with a token system that makes correct usage the path of least resistance.